 Dr. Elward Kendall Alford is the George L. "Chip" Luffey Endowed Professor in Kinesiology.

-He is a professor of kinesiology and head of the University of Louisiana at Monroe Department of Kinesiology in the College of Education and Human Development.
+He is a professor of kinesiology and director of the School of Health Professions in the College of Health and Pharmaceutical Sciences.

 Alford earned a Ph.D. in kinesiology from the University of Texas and a Bachelor of Arts degree in biology from the University of Texas.

 From 1984-1986, he held a post-doctoral research award from the Brain Research Institute of UCLA, working with preeminent physiologists Drs.
 V. Reggie Edgerton, Roland R. Roy, and Arthur Vailas examining the etiology of muscle and bone physiology during spaceflight and the concurrent exposure to microgravity.

 His specific research examined the role of muscle activations with and without development of force in the maintenance of robust muscle function.

 Alford is currently involved in several professional and academic associations, including:

 - American Alliance for Health, Physical Education, Recreation and Dance

 - American Society of Biomechanics

 - Professional Association of Therapeutic Horsemanship International (formerly NARHA)